cheezgi/pet-sim/README.md

 Me being a human being unoriginal, I had overheard someone talking about their gerbil simulator, and since the only cool thing I could do so far is download stuff off the internet, I decided that that was a great idea and here I am, a year or so later, continuing this project.

 Hopefully in the future I could get a GUI implementation of this.
 That would be cool.

-wiki
-====

-More coming later, once I document the source code.

-**Currency**

-You may notice that the currency used is ¤.
-This symbol, ¤, is the currency sign, used to denote an unspecified currency.
-I chose to use it because using gold points (GP) is overused.